dgageot/dockercon16/README.md

   * `docker pull mongo:3.2.4`
 * Get the source of the lab by `git clone git@github.com:CodeStory/lab-docker.git`

-## 1 - Look Ma', micro-services on my machine
+## 1 - Look Ma', micro-services on my laptop

 Our first version of the application is composed of four micro-services: